 No, it is not acceptable to alter (other than resizing) the CSLP artwork.
 The Rules of Use say you may not alter/manipulate CSLP artwork in any manner that changes its original appearance.

 Is there a credit line we need to use on our publicity materials recognizing the Massachusetts Library System and other organizations?

 We have the wording for the credit lines on the Summer Library Program Guide.

 Do I have to credit the Bruins?

 Yes, you do have to credit our statewide sponsor, the Boston Bruins.
-The Bruins pay for your paper materials, provide prizes awarded statewide, offer incentives and programs for participating libraries and promote the statewide summer library program.
+The Bruins pay for promotional materials, provide prizes awarded statewide, offer incentives and programs for participating libraries, and promote the statewide summer library program.
 Without their support, MLS would not be able to provide program basics at no cost to libraries.
 Our partnership with the Bruins has also elevated our program’s visibility throughout the state and beyond.

 If we just use the slogan, but none of graphics, do we still need to add the credit line?

 Yes.
 MLS has paid for your membership to CSLP, which in turn created the program and theme for you to use.

 If your question hasn’t been answered here, please check out the rest of the Summer Library Program Guide!
 If you can’t find the answer there, then email April Mazza, MLS Consultant and CSLP State Representative.